Kunlong1994/lab3/Lab-03.md

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have** (hint: where might you look to find this sort of thing)?
 How many are you using with the range of values you're seeing?

 You can also read inputs from the serial monitor, or wait for the serial monitor to open before spewing data over the USB line!
 A nice tutorial on the basic serial transmit functions can be found at http://arduino.cc/en/Tutorial/AnalogReadSerial.

-You can see from the sample code included in the comments of the Graph program that you could use the serial communication functions to communicate data from your sensors to other programs, such as Processing, Flash, MaxMSP.
+NEW!!!
+Also you can plot the data with the Arduino Serial Plotter!
+This can be found under Tools->Serial Plotter.
+Try it out.

-For this lab, you can use the serial monitor and/or the LCD whenever you are told to display something, depending on what you think is easier/prettier.
+For this lab, you can use the serial monitor, plotter and/or the LCD whenever you are told to display something, depending on what you think is easier/prettier.

 ## Part B. RGB LED